fbpx

 • Usage reports

 Fortunately, Berkshire Receptionists has all of the above!
-As you continue to hunt for the best answering service for small business owners, you should place us at the top of your list to review.
-In the seemingly endless sea of answering service companies, Berkshire is a live answering service company that cares about the growth and organization of your business.
+As you continue to hunt for the best virtual receptionist for small business owners, you should place us at the top of your list to review.
+In the seemingly endless sea of virtual receptionist companies, Berkshire is a live virtual receptionist company that cares about the growth and organization of your business.

 Best of all, there are no robots acting as receptionists within our company.
 When communicating with one of our receptionists, you can rest assured that the voice on the other end will always be human.
 So why not schedule a meeting today or go ahead and get started if you’re ready to experience the difference a live virtual receptionist can make.